Professional Presence Every Day

 Neat and Clean

 Take good care of your clothes.
-Wash according to the directions on the tag.
+Wash according to the care instructions on the garment tag.
 Store properly.
 Don’t wear wrinkled clothes.

-Be cautious when you eat and drink.
+Be cautious when eating and drinking.
 Coffee or tea can ruin an outfit.
 I know.
-I once wore a white dress to meet a client then ordered red tea.
+I once wore a white dress to meet a client, then ordered red tea.
 I’m a klutz.
 I also carry Shout wipes.

 Modest